Dr. W. Lee Warren

 In his newest memoir, I’ve Seen the End of You: A Neurosurgeon’s Look at Faith, Doubt, and the Things We Think We Know, Dr. Warren explores his struggle—as a man of science and also a man of faith—to maintain hope when all seems lost.
 He addresses the delicate balance of caring for patients with credibility and integrity when their mortality is an unavoidable fact.
 By sharing stories of unforgettable patients and lessons they taught their physician, Dr. Warren posits that the deadliest disease of all is hopelessness.
 He demonstrates how we can choose positivity even in the darkest hours of suffering, and how faith can completely transform our circumstances.

 Dr. Warren hosts The Dr. Lee Warren Podcast, a faith- and science-based show with weekly tips on how to lead a healthier, better, happier life.
 One of his other books, No Place to Hide—which provides an account of his time treating trauma victims in the Air Force in Iraq—was included on the 2015 US Air Force Chief of Staff’s Professional Reading List.
 Dr. Warren has appeared on The 700 Club and the CBS Evening News, and his writings have been featured in Guideposts magazine.
-He lives in Wyoming.
+He lives in Nebraska.

 The Neuroscience of Faith